OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A05.md

 ![Upload the app](../Assets/03-005-InstallApp-1.png)

 Navigate to the Northwind.zip file in your manifest directory and upload it.
 Although the application is already installed, you are providing a newer version so it will update the application.

 This time the "Add" button will have a little arrow in it so you can add the app to a particular Team or Group Chat.
-Click the little arrow 1️⃣ and then "Add to a Team" 2️⃣.
+Select the little arrow 1️⃣ and then "Add to a Team" 2️⃣.

 ![Add to Teams Channel](../Assets/05-001-Install-In-Channel.png)

 Type the name of a Team or channel in the search box 1️⃣ and select the one where you want to add the application 2️⃣.
-This will enable the "Set up" button 3️⃣; click it to add your app to the Team.
+This will enable the "Set up" button 3️⃣; select it to add your app to the Team.

 ![Add to Teams Channel](../Assets/05-002-Install-In-Channel-2.png)